Maximally reducible monodromy of bivariate hypergeometric systems: Maximally reducible monodromy

 \begin{proposition} For a polygon~$\mathcal{P}$ of type 1) or 2), ${\rm Horn}(A(\mathcal{P}),c)$ admits a Puiseux polynomial basis for some parameter $c\in\C^n$ and hence admits a maximally reducible monodromy representation. \end{proposition} \begin{proof} Let~$A$ be a $m\times 2$ matrix whose rows are the outer normals to the sides of a zonotope normalised as described in the beginning of this section.
 We will first show that there exists $c\in\C^m$ such that the space of holomorphic solutions to the hypergeometric system ${\rm Horn}(A,c)$ at a generic point has a basis that consists of functions of the form $x^\alpha p(x),$ where $\alpha\in\C^n,$ and $p(x)$ is a (Taylor) polynomial.
 Since the analytic continuation of such a function along any path is proportional to itself, this will prove that the monodromy representation of ${\rm Horn}(A,c)$ is maximally reducible.

-Since the matrix~$A$ defines a zonotope, we may without loss of generality assume (possibly after interchanging some of its rows) that it consists of blocks of the form $ B_i=\left(
+Since the matrix~$A$ defines a zonotope, we may without loss of generality assume (possibly after interchanging some of its rows) that it consists of blocks of the form { $ B_i=\left(

-\right). $ Let us denote by~$k_i$ the number of occurrences of the block~$B_i$ in the matrix~$A$ and let~$l$ denote the number of different blocks.
+\right). $} Let us denote by~$k_i$ the number of occurrences of the block~$B_i$ in the matrix~$A$ and let~$l$ denote the number of different blocks.
 By Theorem~\ref{thm:DMStheorem} the holonomic rank of the system ${\rm Horn}(A,c)$ equals

 We will use induction with respect to~$l$ to show that the hypergeometric system ${\rm Horn}(A,c)$ admits a Puiseux polynomial basis in the linear space of its analytic solutions.
-For $l=2$ we have a parallelogram which by Proposition~\ref{prop:parallelepiped} defines a system with a Puiseux polynomial basis in its solution space as long as $-\alpha_j - \beta_j \in \N\setminus\{0\}.$ Let $B_{l+1}= \left(
+For $l=2$ we have a parallelogram which by Proposition~\ref{prop:parallelepiped} (for $-\alpha_j - \beta_j \in \N\setminus\{0\}$ in \eqref{parallelepipedSolution} ) defines a system with a Puiseux polynomial basis in its solution space.